jar398/eol_website/doc/finding-duplicates.md

 Jones et al, Ecology 90:2648).
 Because there are other species with the same pair of sources with identical values for various traits, it seems likely that the origin of the information in the two sources is the same in each instance.
+(This is not always the case of course.)

 Cases where the same variable is recorded with different values are also of interest for data cleaning and data quality purposes.